sparq-ai/search-client-js/README.md

 ##### Skip

-`skip` is used to bypass a number of search results.
+`skip` is used to bypass a specified number of search results and then return the remaining results.

 ```
 .skip(<skip-value>)       //default 0